binipringle/intro-to-dh/_texts/2-version-control.md

 ---

-This session will show how to use Git for a variety of digital undertakings, including collaborating with others and sharing your work.
+This session will show how to use Git for a variety of digital undertakings, including collaborating with others and sharing work.
 This session covers initializing Git repositories, committing changes, and copying repositories to your local machine.
+You will also learn some basics of Markdown, a lightweight markup language with plain-text-formatting syntax.

 To complete this workshop, you will use Visual Studio Code (VS Code) and Git.
-Both of these are already installed on your laptop.
+Both of these are already installed on your computer.
 To make sure that they are up to date type `code --version` in your terminal and hit enter.
 The computer should tell you what version of VS code is installed.
-Then, type `git --version` and hit enter, and you should see what Git version you have.
+Then, type `git --version` and hit enter, and you should see what version of Git you have.

 # What is Git?